Electricity theft in Pakistan: Power supply to Karachi

 K-Electric is a successor to KESC which was its original name for more than 70 years.
 It is integrated in generation, transmission and distribution to the whole Karachi city and its surroundings.
 Post 1990 it was placed under WAPDA control with the company's share price at Rs.160/- in stock market.
-According to the Pakistan Observer, WAPDA poorly managed KESC, resulting in its later privitisation.
+According to the Pakistan Observer, WAPDA poorly managed KESC, resulting in its later privatisation.

 Lack of access to power

 According to estimates published in 2012-13, there were approximately 483 Katchi Abadis (informal settlements) in Karachi prior to 1990; residents of such localities do not have legal right to have civic facilities and basic living provisions such as electricity/water from government departments.
 According to the Chairman of Standing Committee on Urban Development of the Federation of Pakistan Chambers of Commerce & Industry, this has now grown to over 4,700 settlements.